amolbarkale/amolbarkale/README.md

 🌱 A Full Stack Web Development

 🤝 I’m looking for help with OpenSource Contributions.
-Ping me, if you can guide.
-Would be grateful.

-💬 *Ask me about :* Data Structures and Algorithms, JavaScript, React,  Discord.py, and MongoDb
+💬 *Ask me about :* Data Structures and Algorithms, JavaScript, React, Next.js, Discord.py, and MongoDB

 🥅 *2024 Goals :* Learning new things by contributing more